pimutils/khal/doc/source/hacking.rst

 version specified in :file:`tox.ini`, run the test suite and report on it.

-If you open a pull request (*PR*) on github, the continuous integration service `travis CI`_ will automatically perform exactly those tasks and then comment on the success or failure.
+If you open a pull request (*PR*) on github, the continuous integration service `GitHub Actions`_ will automatically perform exactly those tasks and then comment on the success or failure.

 If you make any non-trivial changes to khal, please ensure that those changes are covered by (new) tests.
 As testing :command:`ikhal` (the part of